Contributors Download PDF of this page

 Clusters must be running in a healthy state and have at least one online worker node.

-The cluster must reside on a VPC peered with the CVS-Performance service type (not the CVS service type).
+The cluster must reside in a VPC that is peered with Cloud Volumes Service for Google Cloud.
 Learn how to set up peering.

 - Private clusters